 In 2014, the first phase of our new student accommodation on the College Lane campus is also completed.

-With the final phase of student accommodation completed in 2016, our students now have access to over 2,500 attractive new bedrooms, made up of singles, doubles, studio flats and town houses, all built to BREEAM outstanding standards and delivering a true zero carbon project.
+With the final phase of student accommodation completed in 2016, our students now have access to over 2,500 attractive new bedrooms, made up of singles, doubles, studio flats and town houses, all built to BREEAM outstanding standards.

 The £10 million Law Court building opens on de Havilland Campus in 2011.
 The St Albans campus is closed and the Law Faculty moves into a purpose-built building on the de Havilland campus.